RadialDevGroup/ombudsman/ATTENDANCE.md

 - Your sick time should be recorded in Freckle under the project "Out-of-office" and tagged with "#sick-time".

+- Your personal time should be recorded in Freckle under the project "Out-of-office" and tagged with "#personal-time".

 ## Vacation time

 Employees will be eligible for 3 vacations annually, for up to 2 weeks each.